 If you have the internal resources

-Keep in mind that influencer marketing requires time, testing, and investment to see tangible returns.
+Influencer marketing requires time, testing, and investment to see tangible returns.
 If your brand is not able to dedicate at least 5-10 hours per week using appropriate software (or 15-20 hours per week without software) to run an influencer program, it is best to outsource the program to a team that is able to dedicate the necessary time and attention.

 That being said, an in-house influencer marketing team does not need to be large.
-With the right influencer marketing software platform, a small team can manage as many relationships as necessary in just a few hours per week.
+With the right influencer marketing software platform, a small team can manage as many relationships as necessary with just a few hours per week.